 At the end of this report are brief overviews of how each state approaches personal finance education in their public high schools.
 The Center’s research includes reviews of high school graduation requirements, academic standards as they relate to personal finance and state laws, regulations and rules that relate to how each state delivers personal finance, education in their public high schools.

-The state grades in this report are based on a review of financial literacy legislation summaries maintained by National Conference of State Legislatures for the last 14 years (1999 to 2012)1 ; on data compiled by the JumpStart Coalition on Personal Financial Literacy (their on-line data on state financial education requirements)2; the Council for Economic Education's 2011 Survey of the States3; and research done on individual states when inconsistencies existed between the various sources or additional information on a particular topic was warranted.
+The state grades in this report are also based on a review of financial literacy legislation summaries maintained by the National Conference of State Legislatures for the last 14 years (1999 to 2015; however, only 2010 to 2015 are currently accessible on their website); on the Council for Economic Education’s “2014 Survey of the States”, Economic and Personal Finance Education in our Nation’s Schools; and on data compiled by the Jump$tart Coalition on Personal Financial Literacy (their online data on state financial education requirements).
+For more information, see the “Sources Used For Grading the States and Additional References and Resources” section of this report.

-It is quite possible that some of the grades in this report are based on incomplete or inaccurate information and are thus might be too severe or too lenient for a particular state.
-We want the grades to be based on the best information possible, and welcome any corrections or additional data and encourage you to send any information that you believe we should be made aware of to firstname.lastname@example.org.
+As thorough as the Center’s researchers tried to be, it is possible that some of the grades in this report are based on incomplete or inaccurate information and thus might be too severe or too lenient for a particular state.
+We want the grades to be based on the best information possible, and so we welcome any corrections or additional data for future updates.
+We encourage you to send any information that you believe we should be made aware of to firstname.lastname@example.org.

 Guide to the Grading System